Fidentis/Analyst/README.md

 # Fidentis
-Fidentis Analyst a target-orientated user-friendly computer interface for processing 3D meshes of human faces.
+Fidentis Analysist a target-orientated user-friendly computer interface for processing 3D meshes of human faces.
 The program enables a variety of 3D facial morphological analyses designed for forensic purposes, such as 3D facial composite construction, automated landmark localization, face-to-face comparison and analysis of facial morphological variation via batch processing.

 FIDENTIS is a software tool for forensic 3D facial identification, http://fidentis.cz .